We make no secret of our belief that diet has the most significant impact on our health, and it is diet that allows us to turn around ill health.

 The prevalence of metabolic syndrome, class II or greater obesity, and suspected fatty liver disease significantly decreased.
 See the table below.

-The study concluded: “This pilot study demonstrated that the majority of patients with prediabetes who chose to enroll in this intervention achieved normoglycemia and maintained clinically meaningful weight loss through two years, suggesting this intervention utilizing carbohydrate restricted nutrition therapy delivered through a continuous remote care model may provide an additional and alternative approach for type 2 diabetes prevention."
+The study concluded: “This pilot study demonstrated that the majority of patients with prediabetes who chose to enrol in this intervention achieved normoglycemia and maintained clinically meaningful weight loss over two years, suggesting this intervention using carbohydrate-restricted nutrition therapy delivered through a continuous remote care model may provide an additional and alternative approach for type 2 diabetes prevention.”